 - 1/2 bunch green onions, sliced (use green parts only)

 - 3-5 drops Lime Vitality essential oil (optional)

 Juice from either 1/2 lemon or lime

 - Cut avocados in half, remove the pit, scoop out the flesh into a bowl.Mash with a fork until only small chunks remain.

 Add diced tomato, sliced green onion, salt (adjust to taste if needed), lemon or lime juice, and lime Vitality essential oil drops if using.

 This guacamole is wonderful with chips, on burgers, as a topping for tacos, as an addition to sandwiches in place of mayo.

-This guacamole recipe has been a Summer staple at our house for as long as I can remember.
+This guacamole recipe has been a summer staple at our house for as long as I can remember.
 I hope you love it as much as we do!
-Make a double batch and bring to your next cookout with friends.
+Make a double batch and bring it to your next cookout with friends.
 They will love you for it!